teto/pymptcpanalyzer/README.md

 `help ls` will return the syntax of the command, i.e. `ls [mptcp.stream]` where mptcp.stream is one of the number appearing in `lc` output.

 It expects a trace to work with.
 If the trace has the form *XXX.pcap* extension, the script will look for its csv counterpart *XXX.pcap.csv*.
 The program will tell you what arguments are needed.
 Then you can open the generated graphs.

-# How does it work (internals) ?
-mptcpanalyzer consists of small python scripts. the heavy task is done by wireshark.
-It relies on tshark (terminal version of wireshark) to convert pcap to csv files.

-It accepts as input a pcap (or csv file following a proper format).
-Upon pcap detection, mptcpanalyzer the formats supported by tshark (terminal version of wireshark).

-# How to add new plots ? new commands ?

-mptcpanalyzer supports plugins, see CONTRIBUTING.md to learn how to add new plots, commands, etc...

-# Features

-mptcpanalyzer is XDG compliant and will try to load your configuration from:
-`$XDG_CONFIG_HOME/mptcpanalyzer/config`

-Other then that:
-* caching mechanism: mptcpanalyzer compares your pcap creation time and will regenerate the cache if it exists in `$XDG_CACHE_HOME/mptcpanalyzer/<path_to_the_file>`
-* support 3rd party plugins (be it plots or commands)

-# FAQ

-1. What if I have several versions of wireshark installed ?
-Copy the config.example in the repository in `$XDG_CONFIG_HOME/mptcpanalyzer/config` and set the *tshark_binary* value to the full path towards the tshark version that supports mptcp dissection.

-2. tshark complains about a corrupted pcap
-For instance `tshark: The file "/home/user/file.pcap" appears to have been cut short in the middle of a packet.` Analyze your pcap with https://f00l.de/pcapfix/.

 # Similar tools